RamXX/PostgresWithExtensions/README.md

   postgres_setup.py full-setup               Build image and start container
 ```

 Everything should be self-explanatory.

+### Other Options
+[Database.dev](https://database.dev/) has a flow blown extension installation system, but it doesn't quite fit what I needed, and not all extensions are there.
+However, they're a more comprehensive option if someone needs that.

+### Contributing
 Open to PRs if you think a feature should be added or you find any bugs.